chabok-io/chabok-client-flutter/CONTRIBUTING.md

 ### Notes:
 1) For developing Android native bridge use **Android Studio** IDE.

 2) Never change the `FlutterRegistrarResponder` class.
-When this class may change you need to support for spesific version on the Flutter.
+When this class may change you need to support for specific version on the Flutter.
 Their breaking changes always affects of this module.

 3) Flutter has two-way communication channel from the native module to Dart module and conversely.
 For use this service call `MethodChannel` class.